wish-wg/webrtc-http-ingest-protocol/draf-murillo-whip.md

 Currently there is no standard protocol (like SIP or RTSP) designed for ingesting media in a streaming service, and content providers have to rely on protocols like RTMP for it.
 These protocols are not real-time based and do not match media codecs s used in WebRTC, introducing delay and degrading media quality if WebRTC is used to deliver the content to the end users.

-This document proposes a simple HTTP based protocol that will allow WebRTC endpoings to ingest content into streaming servics and/or CDNs to fill this gap. facilitate deployment.
+This document proposes a simple HTTP based protocol that will allow WebRTC endpoings to ingest content into streaming servics and/or CDNs to fill this gap and facilitate deployment.

 --- middle